Buildstarted/buildstarted.com/_posts/2012-08-02-this-is-parrot.md

     </ul>

 Each element can have a custom renderer.
 This allows for extreme flexibility when it comes to what parrot does.
 Suppose you want to loop a bunch of divs but inlined with other elements.
-You can create your own renderer for a custom element name like <code style='display:inline;'>foreach.
+You can create your own renderer for a custom element name like `foreach`.

 Now instead of looping within a ul it just outputs a list of divs.